JasmineRimani/HIST-from-SysML-to-HDDL/Readme.md

 This work is distributed under the MIT License.

 ## Status
 The code is still under development.
-We try to polish it, test it and add modules as we go.
+We try to polish it, test it and add modules as we encounter new challenges in the domain of autonomous systems.

 ## What are we implementing
 This code extracts from a model in Papyrus (https://www.eclipse.org/papyrus/) the information to automatically generate an HDDL domain file.